dperdomoplain/mcp_example/README.md

-# mcp_example
+# Stack Overflow MCP Server

-This project uses `uv` as a Python package and virtual environment manager.
+This is a Model Context Protocol (MCP) server that provides tools to query Stack Overflow data from a SQL Server database.
+The project uses `uv` as a Python package and virtual environment manager.

+## Project Setup

 The following commands explain how to set up the project:

-## Project Setup

 ### 1. Initialize the project
 ```bash